256dpi/naos/README.md

 [![GoDoc](https://godoc.org/github.com/256dpi/naos?status.svg)](http://godoc.org/github.com/256dpi/naos)
 [![Release](https://img.shields.io/github/release/256dpi/naos.svg)](https://github.com/256dpi/naos/releases)

-**The Networked Artifacts Operating System.**

-The Networked Artifacts Operating System (NAOS) is an open source project with the aim to simplify the development for the ESP32 microcontroller.
-It is based on Espressif's ESP-IDF development framework and can be used standalone or added to existing IDF projects.
-The IDF component implements a fully-managed operation layer that provides Bluetooth based configuration, Wi-Fi and MQTT connection management, remote parameter management, remote logging, remote debugging and remote firmware updates.
-The several features are available through an open MQTT interface that can be easily integrated.

-The additional NAOS command line utility implements a basic fleet management using the provided features.
-It can be used to discover and monitor devices, manage parameters, access logs, download crash logs and perform over the air updates.
-Furthermore, it drastically simplifies working with ESP-IDF by fully managing the project and its dependencies.
+The **Networked Artifacts Operating System** (NAOS) is an open-source collection of protocols, libraries, and tools for building highly interactive smart devices with standardized remote management and tooling, primarily targeting the ESP32 family of microcontrollers.

+At the core of NAOS is the **esp-idf component** that is used to enable and configure the various features in a firmware project.
+While the component can be used stand-alone, we recommend using the `naos` **build tool** to manage firmware projects.

+The `naos-explorer` **TUI tool** and macOS **desktop app** are used to inspect, configure, and interact with NAOS-enabled devices over the supported connectivity standards.
+Groups of multiple NAOS devices can be managed with the `naos-fleet` **CLI tool**.

+Finally, the **Go, TypeScript and Swift libraries** can be used to build web, mobile and desktop applications that interface with NAOS devices comfortably.

+## Features

+Out-of-the-box NAOS supports the following features:

+- Configuration Parameters
+- Multi-Dimensional Metrics
+- File-System Access
+- Remote Firmware Update
+- Device Provisioning
+- Sub-Device Relaying
+- Password Protection
+- Coredump Extraction
+- Live Log Tailing

+These features are provided by a messaging system exposed through various connectivity layers:

+- WiFi (Link)
+- Ethernet (Link)
+- BLE (Channel)
+- MQTT (Transport, Reverse-Channel)
+- mDNS (Discovery)
+- HTTP/WS-Server (Channel)
+- HTTP/WS-Client (Reverse-Channel)
+- Serial (Channel)
+- OSC (Transport) [deprecated]
+- Relay (Channel, Reverse-Channel)

+*Link: physical/network interface · Channel: bidirectional session layer · Transport: routed or brokered messaging*

 ## Quickstart